 The Bošnjak brewery in Nova Gradiška is a pioneer of the Croatian craft beer revolution.
 One of the most popular craft beers in Croatia is produced there, according to a Czech recipe.
 The craft brewery in Vinkovci was named after Valens, who was the only ancient Roman emperor born on Croatian soil - in the Roman settlement Cibalae - along with his brother Valentinian.
 The name is no coincidence.
 Unlike his brother, who was praised for his military prowess, Valens was known for his love of beer, hence the nickname sabaiarius or "beer belly".
-The town of Županja produces Hepburn, a beer dedicated to the English family who built a tannin factory there in the 19th century, and brought tennis and the first football to Croatia. Đakovo is known for Black Hat, Požega for the Slawoner, Barel and Shadow, Pleternica for Franz, Pakrac for the Grof and Grofica, Slavonski Brod for Popster, Pitomača for the light and dark Pitko beers, and the wellknown Vukovarsko beer has been accepted as a craft beer even though it is mass produced.
+The town of Županja produces Hepburn, a beer dedicated to the English family who built a tannin factory there in the 19th century, and brought tennis and the first football to Croatia. Đakovo is renowned for the Black Hat craft brewery,

+Pleternica for the Franz brewery and its Josef beer, Pakrac for the Grof, Grofica, and Carica (Count, Countess, and Empress) beers, Kaptol for the Kneževsko beer, Slavonski Brod for the Popster brewery, Pitomača for the light and dark Pitko beers, and the famous Vukovarsko is widely accepted as a craft beer, although it is actually commercially manufactured.